-Green plants help you breathe easier indoors.
+Green plants can help you breathe a little easier indoors.
 Living in an energy efficient home can have unintended side effects like reduced air flow and ventilation.
 That means the toxic chemicals in your cleaning products, laundry detergents, air freshener all stay trapped inside your home.
 Add in items like furniture, carpeting, vinyl flooring, and synthetic building materials all of which can off-gas chemicals and your house can quickly become more polluted indoors than you think!

 Which plants are best?
 There are lots of plants that will do the job but you will have to do a little legwork to figure out which will thrive in your home by understanding your indoor environment (warm/cool, sunny/shady, humid/dry) and how much attention you want to give them.

 Here are 9 that are commonly recommended and easy to care for:

 - Aloe Vera